 Tooth #7: Maxillary lateral incisor with dens in dente.

-(Left) Pre-Op; (Right) Access through dense in dente
+Access through dens in dente

 Diagnosis